About us

 Our goals are to work with partners to achieve better ear and hearing care for all by:

-- Ensuring everyone has access to primary care audiology in the same way as to GPs, dentistry, eye care and pharmacies based on personal choice
+- Ensuring everyone has access to primary care audiology in the same way as to GPs, dentistry, opticians and pharmacies based on personal choice

 - Breaking down barriers between primary, community and secondary care for the benefit of patients

-- Supporting effective regulation of hearing care services
+- Supporting effective regulation of ear and hearing care services

 - Ensuring we have the workforce, infrastructure and funding models to deliver excellence in hearing care for all.